 Performance & Responsiveness: The Quietest Form of Delight

 As iPhones become more powerful (and their visuals more complex), maintaining responsiveness is a craft in itself.
 Optimizing for transparency rendering, reducing bundle sizes, and using GPU-accelerated blur all contribute to that silky feel users associate with “Apple quality.”
+Apple’s performance optimization guidelines explain how GPU rendering and asset management impact app responsiveness.

 A laggy swipe or delayed tap can undermine the most elegant design.
 That’s why we treat performance as part of UX, not an afterthought.
 It’s invisible when done right – and instantly noticeable when not.